 Development and implementation of an anthropocentric, cyberphysical production concept

-Anthropocentric, cyberphysical production concept
+An anthropocentric, cyberphysical production concept

-The aim of the joint project Fluid Production is to develop and implement a anthropocentric, cyberphysical production concept for automobile production.
+The aim of the joint project Fluid Production is to develop and implement an anthropocentric, cyberphysical production concept for automobile production.
 For this purpose, all means of production will be broken down into location-flexible modules in order to be able to dynamically form and dissolve machine systems and to abolish the separation between value creation and logistics that is common today.

 Optimal adaptation to current needs

 The term "Fluid Production" originates from the vision that cyberphysical production systems (CPPS) permanently merge into new resources according to the actual demands.
 In this way, production – similar to a fluid that adapts its outer shape according to the pressures acting on it – always adapts optimally to current requirements.
 For this purpose, all production facilities are broken down into location-flexible modules in order to dynamically form and dissolve units.
 In this way, the current separation between value creation and logistics is overcome.